kj89/testnet_manuals/mande/README.md

  - 1TB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during testnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

-## Set up your canine fullnode
+## Set up your mande fullnode
 ### Option 1 (automatic)
-You can setup your canine fullnode in few minutes by using automated script below.
+You can setup your mande fullnode in few minutes by using automated script below.
 It will prompt you to input your validator node name!
 ```
-wget -O canine.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/canine/canine.sh && chmod +x canine.sh && ./canine.sh
+wget -O mande.sh https://raw.githubusercontent.com/kj89/testnet_manuals/main/mande/mande.sh && chmod +x mande.sh && ./mande.sh
 ```

 ### Option 2 (manual)
-You can follow [manual guide](https://github.com/kj89/testnet_manuals/blob/main/canine/manual_install.md) if you better prefer setting up node manually
+You can follow [manual guide](https://github.com/kj89/testnet_manuals/blob/main/mande/manual_install.md) if you better prefer setting up node manually

 ## Post installation